Harry Lewis (footballer, born 1997): Bradford City

 On 16 May 2022, it was confirmed that Lewis would join Bradford City on 1 July 2022 once his contract expired.
 In March 2023, Lewis handled the ball outside of the area at Newport County's Rodney Parade, after confusing the rugby markings on the pitch.

 Carlisle United

 On 11 January 2024, Lewis signed for League One club Carlisle United for an undisclosed fee, on a two-and-a-half year deal.

+Mansfield Town

+On 30 January 2026, Lewis signed for League One side Mansfield Town for an undisclosed fee.
+He signed an 18 month deal.

 International career

 Lewis has represented England at under-18 level.
 On 24 September 2014, he came on to the field to make his England U18s debut, replacing goalkeeper and captain Freddie Woodman in a 2–0 friendly defeat away to Italy at the Stadio Giovanni Chiggiato.

 Personal life

 Lewis is the grandson of former Shrewsbury Town and Stockport County goalkeeper Ken Mulhearn.